Digital Nomad Life in Munich, Germany

 What do people find most challenging about the culture in Munich?

 "One of the most challenging aspects of the local culture for expats in Munich is the language barrier.
 Although many people in the city speak English, the majority of the population speaks German, and it can be difficult for expats to communicate with locals without a good grasp of the language.
 Additionally, the local culture is quite traditional and conservative, and expats may find it difficult to adjust to the more formal social norms.
-Finally, Munich is a very expensive city, and expats may find it difficult to find affordable housing and other necessities," remarked one foreigner who made the move to Munich.
+Finally, Munich is a very expensive city, and expats may find it difficult to find affordable housing and other necessities," explained one person living in Munich, Germany.

 What residency documents or visas did I need if I will be in Munich for a while?

 "If you plan to stay in Munich for a while, you will need to apply for a residence permit.
 Depending on the length of your stay, you may need to apply for a long-term residence permit or a permanent residence permit.
-You may also need to apply for a visa if you are from a non-EU country," explained one expat living in Munich, Germany.
+You may also need to apply for a visa if you are from a non-EU country," said one expat who made the move to Munich.

 Get Quote